ithinkandicode/20MTD-SpriteReplacer/README.md

 Can currently replace:

-- Sprites (textures)
+- Textures of Sprites
-- Music
+- Audio

-Code starts at Plugin.cs, the texture replace code is in Utils.cs.

 ## Usage

 1. Install BepInEx
 1. Add the plugin DLL to BepInEx\plugins
-1. Create a folder in the main game folder, named `Mods`
-1. In the Mods folder, make another folder, called `Textures`
-1. Add a folder for your mod, without spaces (eg `MyTextureMod`).
+2. Create a folder in BepInEx\plugins for your mod, without spaces (eg `MyTextureMod`).
+3. In your mods folder create folders for your files called `Textures` and/or `Audio`
-1. Add your textures to your mod folder, using [this folder structure](https://github.com/ithinkandicode/20MTD-Graphical-Overhaul/blob/main/filetree.txt)
+4. Add your texture or audio files to the respective folder using [this folder structure](https://github.com/ithinkandicode/20MTD-Graphical-Overhaul/blob/main/filetree.txt)
-1. Update the plugin config to point to your folder
+5. Update the plugin config to point to your folder
   - Config coming soon...